 Almost all hair loss conditions fall into one of two categories: scarring and non-scarring alopecia.

 Scarring alopecia damages the hair bulge, leading to permanent hair loss.
-Stem cells within the hair bulge are central to the hair growth cycle, so when these are destroyed, the follicle can no longer survive [4-5].
+Stem cells within the hair bulge are central to the hair growth cycle, so when these are destroyed, the hair follicle can no longer survive [4-5].

 Inflammation at the hair bulge in permanent scarring alopecia versus inflammation at the hair bulb in non-scarring hair loss conditions [2].

-In contrast, reversible non-scarring hair loss conditions like alopecia areata and telogen effluvium are characterised by damage to the hair bulb.
-Damage to the hair bulb forces follicles to miniaturise, preventing hair growth temporarily.
-But the follicle survives, and may produce hair again when the hair growth cycle restarts [2].
+Damage to the hair bulb forces hair follicles to miniaturise, preventing hair growth temporarily.
+However, the hair follicle survives and may produce hair again when the hair growth cycle restarts [2].

 Scarring alopecia: causes, symptoms, and treatments